 131 Alexander Road, West Columbia

-- Tube prices are $15-$30/person and not all include life jacket and shuttle service.
+- Tube prices are $15-$30/person (double tubes are $85) and not all include life jacket and shuttle service.

 - You can reserve online 24 hours ahead of time and rentals are available for walk-up guests (cash only) Memorial Day – Labor Day

 Edisto River Adventures, 153 Gator Walk Ridgeville